samuelashraff/Software-Project-Team6-CV/CV.md

 **About Us**

-We are a team of computer science students
+We are a team of computer science students with proficiencies ranging from Machine Learning to Web Development.

 **Skills**